 It assists you in the development of uniform processes, minimising duplication, and increasing efficiency, which is incorporated into other criteria such as ISO 14001 or ISO 45001.

-Implementing ISO Standards the Right Way
+Applying ISO Standards the Right Way

 To make your adoption of ISO productive: